Sing and Like It: ZaSu Pitts & troubled gangsters

 Needless to say, the show is a great success and everyone cheers for Pendleton’s “Mudder Song” – just as his own mother is released from prison.
 I would have loved to see what she looked like.

 © Danny Fortune.

 Sing and Like It (1934).
-Dir.: William A. Seiter.
-Scr.: Marion Dix and Laird Doyle; from a story by Aben Kandel.
+Director: William A. Seiter.
+Screenplay: Marion Dix and Laird Doyle; from a story by Aben Kandel.
 Cast: ZaSu Pitts, Nat Pendleton, Edward Everett Horton, Pert Kelton, Ned Sparks, Richard Carle, John Qualen.